-The continued advances in digital cinema and digital broadcast technologies, network capacity, and display capabilities, offer the possibility of ultra-high-resolution display systems for home and commercial infotainment.
-These include next-generation TV formats such as 4K UHD and 8K UHD as well as media wall type of multi-purpose displays.
-The development and deployment of these systems poses many interesting design challenges and tradeoffs.
+The development and deployment of next-generation TV, cinema, and public display systems have many interesting design challenges and tradeoffs because of the move towards ultra-highresolution with formats such as 4K and 8K UHD.
 Papers are solicited that describe the design of ultra-high-resolution display systems for home or commercial use, including the technologies and tradeoffs required to scale to meet volume and cost targets for cost-sensitive markets such as home entertainment.
-Papers are also solicited that describe critical aspects of the ultra-high-resolution eco-system including data compression and transmission, color encoding, video and audio processing, high-frame-rate processing, stereoscopic and autostereoscopic 3D processing, and overall standards required for widespread adoption.
+Papers are also solicited that describe critical aspects of the ultra-highresolution eco-system including data compression and transmission, color encoding, video and audio processing, high-frame-rate processing, stereoscopic and autostereoscopic 3D processing, and overall standards required for widespread adoption.

-Digital Signage
+Digital 2D/3D Signage

-Signage, also referred to as "public displays," has become prevalent in almost every public area indoors or outdoors.
-Often, picture quality is not sufficient for signage to be enjoyed everywhere, and operation systems lack features for signage to be enjoyed anytime.
-Papers are solicited on systems and technology developed specifically for public signage.
-This may include contrast and luminance improvement for outdoor application of signage, sunlight-readable signage, wide-range dimming capability, mechanically strong signage to protect from tampering and vandalism, signage with a wide operating-temperature range, effective ways of utilizing a screen for transmission of multiple sets of information, signage operation systems, and related topics.
+The use of digital signage has become prevalent in almost every public area indoors or outdoors.
+These include TV-size displays all the way up to very large video walls.
+Papers are solicited on systems and technology developed specifically for digital signage.
+This may include the use of 3D, contrast and luminance improvement for outdoor application of signage, sunlight-readable signage, wide-range dimming capability, mechanically strong signage to protect from tampering and vandalism, signage with a wide operating-temperature range, effective ways of utilizing a screen for transmission of multiple sets of information, signage operation systems, and related topics.